 If you’re trying to budget for the cost of a trip to Mexico, we recommend taking your daily target spending amount ($30-40/day will work if you’re traveling on a budget, especially if you’re willing to sleep in hostel dorms, and of course the sky is the limit), multiplying that by the number of days you plan to stay, and using that as your baseline.

 Don’t forget to include the costs of travel insurance, plane tickets, and gear purchased before arrival, as well!

 We are extremely happy with how much we spent in Mexico.
 Not only did we stick to our Mexico travel budget, we feel that we got great value for our money on most things.

 If you’re hoping to get by in Mexico on $40/day per person, or even $30 (if you’re willing to sleep in hostel dorms)–you’ll definitely be able to do it.

-Though we have likely said goodbye to Mexico for the rest of 2017, we consider it one of our favorite countries and I know that we will visit again.
+Though we have likely said goodbye to Mexico for the rest of the year, we consider it one of our favorite countries and I know that we will visit again.

 Since finishing up this backpacking trip, my prediction did come true–we absolutely have returned to Mexico, and intend to keep visiting over and over again for the rest of our lives.